Why BrassCoders

 You can't fix the underlying training incentive — that's Anthropic / OpenAI / Google's problem and they're working on it.
 What you can do is intercept the output and apply a deterministic filter before a human ever sees it.

-That filter then runs against two inputs: (a) Brass's own scanners (detect-secrets, bandit, pylint, radon, plus AI-coder anti-pattern AST analysis), and (b) any third-party AI reviewer's JSON output, via brassai filter.
+That filter then runs against two inputs: (a) BrassCoders's own scanners (detect-secrets, bandit, pylint, radon, plus AI-coder anti-pattern AST analysis), and (b) any third-party AI reviewer's JSON output, via brasscoders filter.
 Either way, the artifact you read is already triaged.

 3. Why not the alternatives?